KNX-IOT/knx-iot.github.io/_pages/knx_ipa.md

 | <b>KNX cabinet</b>|

 The most interesting one is Thread, capable of creating a large area, wireless meshed IPv6 network.
-Using Thread based devices will reduce the typical KNX bus wiring.
+Using Thread-based devices will reduce the typical KNX bus wiring.

 ### Technical Background